TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENT AND PROPERTY MANAGEMENT

 a) Records proposed for microfilming or electronic microimaging with a view to dispose of the original records must be on a list or retention schedule approved by the State Records Commission.

-b) In submitting lists or schedules of records for which microfilm copies are to be substituted, the head of each agency shall certify that microfilm copies, made in accordance with standards of the Commission, will be adequate substitutes for the original records.
+b) In submitting lists or schedules of records scheduled for permanent retention for which microfilm copies are to be substituted, each agency shall certify that microfilm copies, made in accordance with standards of the Commission, will be adequate substitutes for the original records.

 d) Quality of the Film Used.
 The film stock used must be silver halide and the processing of the film shall comply with the minimum standards of quality required by the Commission as set forth in Section 4400.60.

-Any records not filmed shall be maintained by the agency or transferred to the Archives under terms specified on the approved records disposition schedule.
+2) Any records not filmed shall be maintained by the agency or transferred to the Archives under terms specified on the approved records retention schedule.

 f) Integrity of the Original Records.